 No surprise a tiny event like JNU student’s arrest made such an uproar in the Indian media and the world when all major newspapers carried a strikingly identical release.
-Not only that, the so-called intolerance in India by the Modi government inspired (or obliged?) some prominent scholars to return their national awards leaving their hard-earned reputation at stake.
+Not only that, in order to highlight the so-called “intolerance” in India by the Modi government, some prominent scholars and intellectuals returned their national awards leaving their hard-earned reputation at stake.
 Why?
-Because they had to align with those who promoted them, the media owners.
+Because they had to align with those who had promoted them, the media owners.

 When the Congress party essentially owns and controls every single mainstream media house in India, including Hindustan Times, The Times of India, NDTV, CNN-IBN, The Hindu, Tehelka, Outlook, Aajtak, News24, Amar Ujala etc., what hope is there for Indian media to be transparent and unbias?